Building an Order-Flow Trading System for Crypto Markets

 Theory And Hypothesis

-• Order flow is event flow, not just visible liquidity: A limit order book is changed by submitted limit orders, cancellations, and marketable orders.
-The useful object is the signed sequence of those changes: whether demand is being added, supply is being removed, and whether aggressive traders are lifting offers or hitting bids.
+- Order flow is event flow, not just visible liquidity: A limit order book changes when traders submit limit orders, cancel resting orders, or send marketable orders.
+The system needs the direction and size of those changes: whether demand is being added, supply is being removed, and whether aggressive traders are lifting offers or hitting bids.
 Sources: [CKS2014] [BINANCE_WS]

-• The core hypothesis is short-horizon pressure: The working hypothesis is that synchronized buyer-initiated trades, positive order-flow imbalance near the touch, rising microprice, and weak ask refill can precede very short-horizon upward moves.
-The inverse pattern can indicate sell-inventory or no-trade conditions in a long-flat spot implementation, while derivatives or margin products need separate short-exposure logic.
+- The core hypothesis is short-horizon pressure: The working hypothesis is that synchronized buyer-initiated trades, positive order-flow imbalance near the touch, rising microprice, and weak ask refill can precede very short-horizon upward moves.
+The inverse pattern can be a reason to sell existing inventory or stay flat in a long-flat spot implementation, while derivatives or margin products need separate short-exposure logic.
 Sources: [CKS2014] [SIL2019] [KOLM2021]

-• A signal is not tradable until costs are subtracted: Order-flow features can describe pressure, but an exchange order still has to survive spread, maker or taker fees, symbol filters, slippage, queue risk, latency, rejected orders, stale data, and product-specific position rules.
-The strategy should produce many no-trade decisions.
+- Costs decide whether a signal is tradable: Order-flow features can describe pressure, but an exchange order still has to clear spread, maker or taker fees, symbol filters, slippage, queue risk, latency, rejected orders, stale data, and product-specific position rules.
+The strategy should reject many otherwise plausible trades.
 Sources: [BINANCE_FILTERS] [BINANCE_TRADING] [BINANCE_FUTURES_TRADING] [CKS2014]

 For liquid crypto pairs such as BTCUSDT, an order-flow system may have a measurable short-horizon edge when short-window trade-flow imbalance, event OFI, multi-level pressure, microprice edge, and ask depletion agree, provided the expected move is large enough after all execution costs and risk buffers.
 In spot-only accounts this naturally becomes long-flat; where futures or margin are available, short exposure must be modeled as a separate execution surface.